anthonytedja/redirectV2/README.md

 - `REPLICATION_FACTOR`: Default 2, the replication factor for cassandra can be configured in the /cassandra/startCluster script.
 - `hosts`: Default 3, the number of nodes for startup can be configured in the /cassandra/hosts file.

+#### System

+Configuration to control the various services in the system can be adjusted in the docker-compose.yml file.
+This allows the user to control attributes such as the number of containers per service, the port exposed on the host and much more.

 ### System Startup

 To startup the service, we can use the `make` command.
 This will setup the swarm, build the images, and